Reviews of Books on Set Theory

 This is the book I used when I first started learning set theory.

-Unfortunately, this book uses a lot of nonstandard notations (e.g. $R(\alpha)$ instead of $V_\alpha$, $L(\alpha)$ instead of $L_\alpha$, $L(\alpha)[A]$ instead of $L_\alpha(A)$ etc.), so readers must be cautious of the trues standard notations when reading this book.
+However, this book uses many nonstandard notations (e.g. $R(\alpha)$ instead of $V_\alpha$, $L(\alpha)$ instead of $L_\alpha$, $L(\alpha)[A]$ instead of $L_\alpha(A)$ etc.), so readers must be careful about the standard notations when reading it.

 Set Theory, Thomas Jech (2003)